DominikVogel/helping-others-micro-intervention/README.md

 # The effects of making public service employees aware of their prosocial and societal impact

-**Repository** for Vogel, D., & Willems, J. (2019).
-The effects of making public service employees aware of their prosocial and societal impact: A micro-intervention. *Journal of Public Administration Research and Theory*.
+**Repository** for Vogel, D., & Willems, J. (2020).
+The effects of making public service employees aware of their prosocial and societal impact: A microintervention. *Journal of Public Administration Research and Theory*. https://doi.org/10.1093/jopart/muz044

 The **main repository** can be found here: https://doi.org/10.17605/OSF.IO/W97H4